MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 (Add screenshot)

 If a Loan is selected, when you hover over the circular "+" button in the lower right corner of the **admin view**, several additional buttons are revealed.
-- The pencil button opens the change status dialog as discussed in the Modifying Loans section.
-Confirming this dialog will change all selected Loans to the status specified in the dropdown.
+- The pencil button opens the change status popup as discussed in the Modifying Loans section.
+Confirming this popup will change all selected Loans to the status specified in the dropdown.
 - The box button archives all selected Loans.
 - The trash button (only visible to a _Super Admin_) deletes all selected Loans permanately.